+Also known as Common Balm and Balm Mint.
 The genus name, Melissa, means “bee” in Greek, and the plant was likely named for its reputed ability to attract bees.
-First-century Roman naturalist, Pliny the Elder, wrote that lemon balm planted near bee hives would encourage bees to return and Gerard later claimed that rubbing the leaves on a hive would “causeth the Bees to keep together and causeth others to come unto them.”
+First century Roman naturalist, Pliny the Elder, wrote that Lemon Balm planted near bee hives would encourage bees to return.

-Cautions – if you have an underactive thyroid condition avoid consuming this plant in excess.
+If you have an under active thyroid condition avoid consuming this plant in excess.

 This information is for educational purposes only and is not intended to diagnose, treat or cure any disease or illness.
 Please consult your health care provider prior to the use of this product if you are pregnant, nursing, taking medications or have a medical condition.
 Individual results may vary.